silverstripe/silverstripe-framework/docs/en/01_Tutorials/03_Forms.md

 Great!
 We now have a browser poll form, but it doesn't actually do anything.
 In order to make the form work, we have to implement the 'doBrowserPoll()' method that we told it about.

 First, we need some way of saving the poll submissions to the database, so we can retrieve the results later.
-We can do this by creating a new object that extends from [api:DataObject].
+We can do this by creating a new object that extends from [api:SilverStripe\ORM\DataObject].
 If you recall, in the [second tutorial](/tutorials/extending_a_basic_site) we said that all objects that inherit from DataObject and have their own fields are stored in tables the database.
-Also recall that all pages extend DataObject indirectly through [api:SiteTree].
-Here instead of extending SiteTree (or [api:Page]) to create a page type, we will extend [api:DataObject] directly:
+Also recall that all pages extend DataObject indirectly through [api:SilverStripe\CMS\Model\SiteTree].
+Here instead of extending SiteTree (or [api:SilverStripe\CMSModel\SiteTree\Page]) to create a page type, we will extend [api:DataObject] directly:

 **mysite/code/BrowserPollSubmission.php**